davidsaltacc/shadowclient/info.md

 * in airjump you can toggle between normal and "jetpack" mode (hold)

 ### fixes:
+* fixed a lot of ui related bugs
 * fixed sliders resetting to minimum values randomly
 * fixed issues with rendering system
 * fixed issue with rendering tracer to player in freecam